matanlurey/binary.dart/README.md

 ## Getting started

 Using `package:binary` is easy, we have almost no dependencies.
-First, is necesary to run the following command for add the binary package to your
-project:
+Use `pub add`:

 ```bash
 dart pub add binary